MarlinFirmware/Configurations/config/examples/AnyCubic/Mega Zero 2.0/Anycubic V1/README.md

 # Anycubic Mega Zero 2.0 Support

-This branch is a reverse-engineered version based on the published firmware v0.0.4 from Anycubic.
+This configuration is based on the published firmware v0.0.4 from Anycubic.
 It is **not** the authoritative source, but has been carefully re-built by looking at their firmware and inferring the base version and configuration they used.

 ## Bitmaps